Diane Marie Amann: Education and career

-Amann holds a J.D. from Northwestern University School of Law in Chicago, an M.A. in political science from the University of California, Los Angeles, and a B.S. in journalism from the University of Illinois, Urbana-Champaign.
+Amann holds a J.D. from Northwestern University School of Law in Chicago, a M.A. in political science from the University of California, Los Angeles, and a B.S. in journalism from the University of Illinois, Urbana-Champaign.
 She served as a law clerk to U.S. Supreme Court Justice John Paul Stevens and U.S. District Judge Prentice Marshall, and practiced as a federal criminal defense attorney in San Francisco before entering academia.

-Formerly Professor of Law and founding Director of the California International Law Center at the University of California, Davis School of Law (Martin Luther King, Jr. Hall), Amann is a member of the Council on Foreign Relations, former Counsellor and past Vice President of the American Society of International Law, former co-chair of the European Society of International Law Interest Group on International Criminal Justice, and past Chair of the Section on International Law of the Association of American Law Schools.
+Amann is a life member of the Council on Foreign Relations, a Fellow of the Royal Historical Society, member of the Board of Editors of the American Journal of International Law and former Counsellor and past Vice President of the American Society of International Law, former co-chair of the European Society of International Law Interest Group on International Criminal Justice, and past Chair of the Section on International Law of the Association of American Law Schools.
 She is a Distinguished Fellow of the National Institute of Military Justice.

 In addition to her numerous print publications, including in the American Journal of International Law, European Journal of International Law, Michigan Journal of International Law, Georgetown Law Journal, Northwestern University Law Review, UCLA Law Review, and University of Pennsylvania Law Review, Amann has blogged at EJIL: Talk!, Just Security, The New York Times' Room for Debate, SCOTUSblog, Slate's Convictions, The Blog of Legal Times, and The Huffington Post.
-She was the founding editor and contributor (2007-2021) of IntLawGrrls, a blog that featured contributors from hundreds of judges, academics, students, and practitioners.
+She was the founding editor-in-chief (2007-2021) of IntLawGrrls, a blog that featured contributions hundreds of judges, academics, students, and practitioners.

-Amann was a elected a Fellow of the Royal Historical Society in May 2025.